Autonomic dysfunction is one of the many possible side effects of a concussion. It occurs due to damage of the autonomic nervous system.

 - Parasympathetic nervous system (PNS).
 This response counters the sympathetic response by dampening adrenaline and lowering heart rate and blood pressure.

-If an injury damages the parts of the brain that control this process, the parasympathetic nervous system cannot respond.
+If an injury severs these nerves, the parasympathetic nervous system cannot respond.
 As a result, the SNS will continue to put the body into a state of distress.
+This is known as sympathetic dominance and means the SNS is more in control than it should be.

 If the brain injury was severe, the sympathetic response will be strong and will flood the body with adrenaline and other hormones.
-If this goes on too long, autonomic dysfunction or storming after brain injury will occur.
+If this goes on too long, autonomic dysfunction can occur.

 Symptoms of Autonomic Dysfunction After Concussion

-In the past, autonomic dysfunction was believed to only occur after severe brain injuries.
+In the past, autonomic dysfunction was thought to only occur after severe brain injuries.
 However, recent studies have shown that ANS problems are a common and “previously unrecognized cause of dizziness following concussions.”

-While not as severe as storming, autonomic dysfunction after concussion can still cause serious side effects.
-Some of these include:
+Autonomic dysfunction after concussion can cause serious side effects.
+Some of these include symptoms such as:

 - Decreased immune system